Strengthen your Startup

 – Periodically attend formal check-in sessions with participants and advisors

-– Co-develop go-to-market strategies with student founders
+– Co-develop go-to-market strategies or prototypes with student founders

 – Assist with the development of the demo day pitch deck and refinement of presentation